benattal/vim-resize/README.md

     nnoremap <silent> <c-up> :CmdResizeUp<cr>
     nnoremap <silent> <c-right> :CmdResizeRight<cr>

-If you want to set your own mappings, do:
+If you want to set your own mappings, copy this line into your vimrc:

     let g:vim_resize_disable_auto_mappings = 1

-and then set your mappings in your ~/.vimrc file.
+and use the format above to customize them to your liking.